rellampec/rake-commander/examples/README.md

 ## Examples

-The `Rakefile` has three lines that can serve as a guide.
+The Rakefile `Examples.rake` has three lines that can serve as a guide.
 One were we require `rake-commander`, another where we define our `RakeCommander` classes, and one where we load them as actual `Rake` tasks.

 ```ruby
 require_relative 'lib/rake-commander'